guillaumelambert/transportpce/docs/user-guide.rst

 Preparing for Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Devices must support the standard OpenROADM Models more precisely versions
+1. Devices must support the standard OpenROADM Models more precisely versions 1.2.1 and 2.2.1.
-   1.2.1 and 2.1.
-Experimental support is provided for 2.2 and 2.2.1 devices
+   Since Magnesium SR0, an OTN experimental support is provided for OpenROADM devices 2.2.1.
-   (portmapping only at this moment).

 2. Devices must support configuration through NETCONF protocol/API.